phonxvzf/fur/README.md

 You can override this by supplying `-j N` option, where `N` is the number of render workers to spawn.

 Please also note that the program assumes that your terminal supports Unicode characters.
-If you have problems displaying the progress bar, please consider use `--quiet` option :-P.
+If you have problems displaying the progress bar, please consider using `--quiet` option :-P.

 ### Command line options
 - `-h or --help` print help message and exit gracefully